Work Visa

 Filing deadlines are typically in June, with extensions possible for online submissions.
 In Brussels, tax advisors often assist expats with complex filings.
 In 2026, Belgium increased tax credits for energy-efficient home improvements, benefiting residents in cities like Antwerp and Ghent.

 Belgium offers a "special expatriate tax status" for qualifying foreign workers, reducing taxable income for up to eight years.This is particularly advantageous in high-cost cities like Brussels.
+Belgium's Special Expatriate Tax Status (BBBB/Expat Regime) allows qualifying foreign workers to pay tax only on Belgian-sourced income for up to 8 years — potentially saving €10,000–20,000+ annually.
+Minimum salary requirement: ~€75,000/year.
+Ask HR about this before signing any contract.

 Labor Laws, Workers Rights and Contract Types in Belgium

 Belgium's labor laws ensure strong worker protections.
-Employees are entitled to a minimum of 20 vacation days annually, with additional public holidays.periods for termination range from two weeks to several months, depending on tenure.
+Employees are entitled to a minimum of 20 vacation days annually, with additional public holidays.
+Periods for termination range from two weeks to several months, depending on tenure.

 Workers have rights to sick leave, with pay covered by social security.
 Maternity leave is 15 weeks, while paternity leave is 15 days.
 In cities like Ghent and Leuven, labor unions play a significant role in negotiating worker rights.